Decades after the Battle of Bunker Hill distressed Abigail Adams, her son could still get overwrought when he remembered it.

-Even on the day after the battle, Abigail Adams couldn’t eat, drink or sleep because the noise of the cannon was so distressing.
-In her letter, she promised her husband she’d take refuge at his brother’s if their friends told her she was in danger.
+Even on the day after the battle, Abigail Adams couldn’t eat, drink or sleep because of the noise of the cannon.
+In her letter, she promised her husband she’d take refuge at his brother’s if their friends warned her of danger.

 I have been so much agitated that I have not been able to write since Sabbeth day.
 When I say that ten thousand reports are passing vague & uncertain as the wind I believe I speak the Truth.

-There was one thing of which she was certain: Their dear friend Dr. Joseph Warren had been killed in the Battle of Bunker Hill.
-John Quincy Adams,
+She knew one thing.
+Their dear friend Dr. Joseph Warren perished in the Battle of Bunker Hill.
+John Quincy Adams remembered her crying.

 …witnessed the tears of my mother and mingled with them my own, at the fall of Warren a dear friend of my father, and a beloved Physician to me.
 He had been our family physician and surgeon, and had saved my fore finger from amputation under a very bad fracture.